 WE ARE MORE THAN ENTERTAINMENT

 WE ARE TRANSFORMATIVE THEATER

-The Festival will consist of public performances by theater artists, musicians, dancers, comics, poets, youth groups and town legends.
-It will feature an eclectic mix of free and paid arts events, gallery installations, vendors, arts & crafts, public symposiums, and more that showcase the best of Oakland's vibrant artistry.
-The festival will engage Oakland artists, arts venues, businesses, and the public in a massive celebration of Oakland, and the history and importance of the rich contributions of The Black Arts Movement to the State of California and the world.
+BAMBDFEST2023 is a multi-day hybrid festival in celebration of the Black Arts Movement Business District and Black arts, culture, and economics in Oakland, CA. This work has been funded by Creative California Communities from the California Arts Council, Akonadi Foundation, Community Coalition for Equitable Development, Theater Bay Area, NETS, and Zellerbach Foundation.
+The Festival consist of performances by theater artists, musicians, dancers, comics, poets, youth groups and town legends.
+It features an eclectic mix of free and paid arts events, gallery installations, ways to support, virtual vendors, virtual and public symposiums, a film festival, and more that showcase the best of Oakland's vibrant artistry.
+The festival will engage Oakland artists, the global arts community, and the public in a massive celebration of Oakland's history and importance of its rich contributions to The Black Arts Movement, the State of California and the world beyond.